-Helping survivors of gender-based violence through Virtual Reality
+Helping survivors of violence through Virtual Reality

 What is the humanitarian challenge?

-During humanitarian emergencies, the risk of gender-based violence increases, including intimate partner violence, child and forced marriage, exploitation, and sexual violence.
+During humanitarian emergencies, the risk of violence against women and girls increases, including intimate partner violence, child and forced marriage, exploitation, and sexual violence.
 This has deep impact on women’s and girls’ mental health and psychosocial well-being.
 Self-blame, shame, and social isolation are common experiences among survivors worldwide.
 In humanitarian contexts, a myriad of challenges hinders survivors’ access to the specialised mental health and psychosocial support services they need to recover.
 The challenges are ranging from lack of locally available services, overburdened or underqualified providers, distrust of providers, and stigma against survivors.

 What is innovative about the project?